How to buy Whitefield (WHF) shares

 Whitefield share price volatility

-Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Whitefield 's is 0.5552.
+Beta measures a share's volatility in relation to the market.
+The market (AU average) beta is 1, while Whitefield 's is 0.5253.
 This would suggest that Whitefield 's shares are less volatile than average (for this exchange).

 Whitefield Limited operates in the securities industry primarily in Australia.
 The company invests in shares and securities.
 The company was founded in 1923 and is based in Sydney, Australia.